All All News Products Insights AI DevOps and CI/CD Community

 Selenium logo

-Selenium is a popular tool for regression and web application testing due to its flexibility and compatibility with major browsers (Chrome, Safari, Firefox) and operating systems (macOS, Windows, Linux).
+Selenium is widely used for regression and web application testing thanks to its flexibility and compatibility with major browsers and operating systems.

 Key features:

-• Selenium IDE: A record-and-playback tool for creating, editing, and debugging test cases, with export options for integration with frameworks like JUnit or Java.
+• Selenium IDE: A record-and-playback tool with export options to frameworks like JUnit.

-Selenium's effectiveness depends on the coding skills of testers, with experienced users maximizing its potential, while less technical teams may face challenges
+Selenium’s effectiveness depends heavily on coding skills—experienced testers can maximize its power, while less technical users may struggle.

 📝 Read More: Katalon vs Selenium: A Detailed Comparison